LasseWestmark/Sparkle-Shader-Unity/README.md

 Example shader 3: Sparkles combined with reflection and refraction for a bit of fancyness

 ## Demo
-The shader is visible in action on [https://westmark.itch.io/sparkleshader](https://westmark.itch.io/sparkleshader)
+The shaders are visible in action at [https://westmark.itch.io/sparkleshader](https://westmark.itch.io/sparkleshader)